Preventing cavities, encouraging smiles

 The Dallas County Sealant Initiative strives to improve the dental health of Dallas County children by putting thin plastic coatings called sealants on second graders’ teeth.
 The initiative is a unique community partnership that also provides the children oral screenings, oral health education and referrals to dentists as appropriate.

-Since the Sealant Initiative’s founding in 2000, BCD students have placed sealants on the teeth of 18,000 Dallas children.
+Since the Sealant Initiative’s founding in 2000, Texas A&M College of Dentistry students have placed sealants on the teeth of 18,000 Dallas children.
 The program was initially funded through grants from the Crystal Charity Ball Foundation and the Baylor Oral Health Foundation.
-In 2003, the program became a part of the BCD Department of Public Health Sciences and is now funded by the dental school.
+In 2003, the program became a part of the college's Department of Public Health Sciences and is now funded by the dental school.